Internship FAQs for Employers

 - How are internships different from regular employment?

 This is a common question.
 The federal law requires that all unpaid internships in the private for-profit sector meet criteria established by the Department of Labor (DOL).
 The criteria consist of six factors commonly referred to as “The Six Prong Test.”
 The internship must meet all six factors to be lawfully considered an unpaid internship.
 The Six Prong Test can be found at the DOL website.
-Whether or not the university grants credit for an internship, each employer is responsible for ensuring its legal compliance with the Fair Labor Standards Act (FLSA).
-A student receiving credit for the internship experience has no correlation to whether or not an employer is legally obligated to pay an intern.
+Each organization is responsible for ensuring its legal compliance with the Fair Labor Standards Act (FLSA).
+A student receiving credit for an internship has no correlation to whether or not an employer is legally obligated to pay an intern.

 An unpaid internship should be similar to a job shadow.
-This means that the intern "shadows" a professional over half the time and is constantly under very close supervision.
+This means that the intern "shadows" a professional over half the time, under very close supervision.
 The experience of an unpaid intern should be similar to an experience in a classroom.
 This means that the experience should be closely monitored, supervised and include research, learning, and projects.
-The work site becomes an extension of the classroom and the employer becomes an extension of the educational instruction.
-If an employer seeks to benefit from the work of an intern and expects the intern to work independently, the employer should offer a paid internship.
-The SJSU Career Center can assist with the hiring, payroll, and administrative process for a service fee.
+The work-site is considered an extension of the classroom and the employer becomes an extension of the educational instruction.
+If an employer seeks to benefit from the work of an intern and expects the intern to work independently, the employer may need to offer a paid internship.
+The SJSU Career Center can assist with the hiring, payroll, and administrative process.

 Each department operates independently.
 There may be some variation in the process depending on the student’s major.
 Typically, a student should speak with their department first and learn the expectations and logistics of obtaining credit for an internship.
 Most departments give the students a packet for the employer to sign that outlines the expectation of the experience.